- Chart

 Key Offerings

-- Chassis and Suspension Systems: LCI is a leading supplier of chassis and suspension systems for RVs.
-Market share is estimated to be around 50% within the RV chassis market.
-Key competitors include Dexter Axle (a division of DexKo Global) and MORryde.
-Revenue is bundled within the RV Segment revenue.
+- Chassis and Axles: LCI Industries is a leading supplier of chassis and axles for RVs.
+They have an estimated 40-50% market share in the RV chassis market.
+Competitors include Dexter Axle and MORryde.

 Market Dynamics